A large coral reef in the Tropical Diver gallery. Much of this coral, specially grown off the coast of Fiji, is alive.

 Advertisement

 A whale shark swimming with a school of golden trevally.
-Backstage tours at the aquarium give visitors a chance to see the sharks from above.
+Backstage tours at the aquarium allow visitors to see the sharks from above.

 Marcus and the aquarium staff hope that the aquarium will be completely self-sustaining, able to support itself through admission fees and rental of the ballroom and other meeting spaces.